Westbrook ES Habitat Restoration Project

 Objective: The specific objective of this phase of the conservation project is to plant a native meadow in the area alongside the stream/culvert that the students, parents and community volunteers have begun to clear of invasive plants.

 Methodology: As weather permits, the work of removing the invasive plants will continue.
+The area was covered with cardboard to kill existing weeds.
 In order to mitigate problems associated with re-growth of invasive plants from the existing seed bank in the cleared area, and to reduce watering demands, the area will be covered with a thick layer of donated mulch material.
 In late August/early September, grasses, wildflowers and tree saplings will be planted.
 The Fall planting was chosen to reduce plant loss due to hot dry weather.
 Watering capability is limited due to a lack of nearby water sources for hose irrigation.
 We seek the funds to purchase the grass and flower plants.
 Native tree saplings have been grown by the students from seed collected from trees in the area.

 img_0092_jpg_0.jpg